 According to WABA mythology, the date of its founding was May 1, 1972.
-The announcement press release, mailed later that month, might be equally important.
+The press release announcing WABA's formation, mailed later that month, might be equally important.
 Still, another important date might be the first meeting of the general membership on May 31.
-The meeting was conducted in the West End Library meeting room at 24th and L Streets, N.W.
-The range of issues covered included many which became the focus of WABA activities -- bicycle parking, theft, motorist education, bike trails, and bicyclist education.
+The meeting was conducted in the West End Library meeting room at 24th and L Streets NW.
+The range of issues covered included many which became the focus of WABA activities----bicycle parking, theft, motorist education, bike trails, and bicyclist education.